Understand the changes you need to know, in minutes.

 The Biden Administration plans to reward businesses that bring manufacturing jobs back to the U.S. and/or create new jobs in the States with a 10% tax credit.
-Meanwhile, Biden will enact a 10% tax penalty on companies that move operations overseas.
+Meanwhile, Biden will remove tax deductions for expenses incurred in connection with moving jobs overseas.

 The plan includes a provision to penalize drug manufacturers that abusively raise prices over the general inflation rate.

 This is part of Biden’s strategy to keep American companies in the U.S. and bring jobs back to the manufacturing sector.
 Here and elsewhere, there are policies that punish drug manufacturers that practice what this administration considers unfair practices.

 - Excess Business Losses for Non-Corporate Taxpayers